India–EU FTA outlines calibrated, quota-based auto liberalisation with scope for Make in India

 India’s luxury passenger vehicle market, dominated by German brands such as Mercedes-Benz and BMW, recorded sales of around 51,000–52,000 units in CY25 | Credits: Mercedes -Benz India

-India and the European Union have concluded negotiations on a landmark Free Trade Agreement (FTA) that places automobiles at the centre of a carefully sequenced and quota-based liberalisation strategy, balancing market access with long-term domestic manufacturing interests.
+India and the European Union (EU) have concluded negotiations on a landmark Free Trade Agreement (FTA) that places automobiles at the centre of a carefully sequenced and quota-based liberalisation strategy, balancing market access with long-term domestic manufacturing interests.

 ADVERTISEMENT